devhelmhq/mcp-recorder/README.md

 mcp-recorder replay --cassette golden.json
 ```

 A mock server starts on port `5555`.
-Point your client at it and run your tests.
+Point your client at it.
 No network, no credentials, same responses every time.

 ### Verifying (server regression testing)